QueenieCplusplus/LinuxShell_ssh/README.md

 # LinuxShell_ssh

+* remotely connected and remotely executed

+       ssh [remote host name or its IP addr] cmd

+       //

+       echo "cmd" | ssh [remote host name or its IP addr] bash

 * telnet in secure way

         ssh -R [port of local host]:[remote host name or its IP addr]:[port of remote host]